August 3, 2022

-When your home’s AC system goes on the fritz, you should try to get the situation taken care of at the earliest opportunity.
-Unfortunately, there may be dozens of reasons why your AC unit isn’t functioning properly.
+When your home’s air conditioner breaks down, you should try to get the problem resolved as soon as possible.
+Annoyingly, there could be dozens of reasons why your cooling isn’t working properly.
 How do you know which one is causing trouble?
-There are a handful of problems that are more common, and determining what they are is beneficial when your Bryant Heating & Cooling Service Experts Expert is going over options for fixing the problem through air conditioning repair in North America.
+There are a number of problems that are more widespread, and identifying what they are is helpful when your Service Experts Heating, Air Conditioning & Plumbing Expert is discussing available choices for fixing the problem through air conditioning repair in North America.

 1. Thermostat Problems

 Your thermostat instructs your air conditioner when to start and for how long to run.
-If its settings are wrong, your air conditioning may not run properly.
-And if the batteries ran out in a programmable thermostat, it won't be accessible at all.
-Follow this quick checklist to make sure your thermostat is receiving power and working properly:
+If the settings are wrong, your air conditioner may not run properly.
+And if the batteries ran out in a programmable thermostat, you won’t be able to use it at all.
+Run through this quick checklist to confirm your thermostat is receiving power and operating properly:

 - Change batteries if the screen is blank (programmable models)